Happy weekend everyone.

 It takes a lot of effort to juggle everything.
-I find myself on my toes making sure I am efficient with my time and I stay on task so we have dinner at the right time and made, the house clean, kids well educated, time for prayers, and all the daily things that are important to live a well balanced life.
+I find myself on my toes making sure I am efficient with my time and I stay on task so we have dinner at the right time, the house clean, kids well educated, time for prayers, and all the daily things that are important to live a well balanced life.

 In a way I haven’t minded having places to be.
 Yes, it’s stressful to get ready to be places.

-I’d have to say the hardest part is to make sure the house is clean, put all the kids in the car and make sure everyone is fed prior, is dressed properly, and make sure the little ones get their naps and are all ready to go.
+I’d have to say the hardest part is to make sure we don’t live the stove on while on our way out, put all the kids in the car and make sure everyone is fed prior, dressed properly, little ones s get their naps and are all ready to go.

-We have so many opportunities to confront ourselves with moments of triumph and defeat, and so many teaching moments have come out from these opportunities.
+We have had so many opportunities to confront ourselves with moments of triumph and defeat while doing sports, and so many teaching moments have come out from these opportunities.